-Other combinations of applicable education, training, and experience equivalent to an Associates degree, which provide the knowledge, skills, and abilities necessary to perform effectively in the position, may be considered.
+Any combinations of applicable education, training, and experience which provide the knowledge, abilities, and skills necessary to perform effectively in the position may be considered.

 | (Special requirements such as lifting heavy objects and

 Frequent bending, walking, running, and lifting of objects/equipment up to 50 pounds may be required.
 Additional demands may require moving wheelchairs, assisting with toileting, feeding and other daily living activities.
 Assist with self-care plans such as toileting, feeding, personal hygiene, dressing and other daily living activities; physically assist students to engage in activities such as walking or eating, able to kneel and work on the floor with students, able to walk for long periods.
 Assistance with physically aggressive behaviors required.